-As you go along, quickly jot down just enough to convince Melina that you tried and understood most parts of the exercise.
+As you go along, quickly jot down just enough to convince Marija that you tried and understood most parts of the exercise.
 But the main goal is to have fun engaging hands-on with the physics.
 Feel free to go off-piste a bit and be creative!
-(If you do, briefly describe what you did, or call Bill or Melina over to see.)
+(If you do, briefly describe what you did, or call one of us over to see.)